 She was amazing.
 She laughed at all my jokes; she even helped me stand up against the bullies.
 My mom told me to simply ignore them because they were just jealous.
 Although she was probably right, there was no other comforting offered.
 Just a lot of physical hugs and kisses (on the mouth), which I had come to despise.

 In my junior year, a new student started at our school.
-He was probably THE best-looking guy in the school and he became MY boyfriend.
+Although it sounds cliché, he was probably THE best-looking guy in the school, and he became MY boyfriend.
 Strangely, no one really picked on me after that.

 Except for my mother.

-The Signs of Controlling Behavior - Personal Examples
+Signs of a Controlling Mother - Personal Examples

 Having a serious boyfriend exacerbated my mother’s behavior.
 She started to track my periods on her calendar, which were never regular.
 It wasn't unusual for me to miss 2 months or more.

 At one point, she showed me all the months I had “missed.”
 On every one, she wrote something like “please God, don’t let it be so” in large red letters at the bottom of the month.